Ways to Reduce Water Consumption

 In the Bathroom

 - Install a low-flow shower head.
 This saves you three gallons of water per minute.
-You can reduce your water bill 25-60%.
+You can reduce your utility bill 25-60%.
 Low-flow fixtures can save a family of four 14,000 gallons of water per year.
 Cost: $7-100

 - Limit your shower to five minutes.
 The shorter the shower, the less water used.
 Cost: FREE